 Also, you can manually enable the Network Discovery protocol for at least the Private network in the Windows Defender Firewall settings (Control Panel\All Control Panel Items\Windows Defender Firewall\Allowed apps).

-In some cases, Windows computer may not be displayed in the network environment due to incorrect workgroup settings.
-Try to re-add this computer to the workgroup.
+In some cases, Windows computers may not be displayed in the network environment due to incorrect workgroup settings.
+Try to rejoin this computer in the workgroup.
 Go to the Control Panel -> System and Security -> System -> Change Settings -> Network ID.

 In the Join Domain or Workgroup Wizard that opens, select: This computer is part of a business network -> My company uses a network without a domain -> enter your workgroup name.
 After that, you need to restart the computer.

 If after rebooting the computer appeared in a network environment, but you can’t access it, check the network profile type (location) on your computer.
 Most likely your local network was recognized as Public.
 You need to change the network location to Private.
 To do this, open the Settings -> Network and Internet -> Status -> select your network connection (Ethernet 2 in my case) and click Properties.
 Check that the Network Profile is set to Private (if it’s set to Public, change the network type to Private).

 If these tips did not help, and the computers in the workgroup are still not displayed, try to reset the network settings (Settings -> Network and Internet -> Status -> Network Reset).

-You can also reset the network settings and firewall rules with the commands:
+You can also reset the network settings and Windows Defender firewall rules with the commands:

 netsh int ip reset reset.txt